Full name: Wilhelm Karl Walther

 The old Brandenburger would always consider his arrest and incarceration as unjust.
 As far as he was concerned, he had done nothing wrong; he had merely fulfilled his duty as an officer and a soldier.

 Wilhelm Walther (right) as head of the defence department of the Dresden student body for the Gymnastics Festival in Stuttgart, July 1933.
-The duelling scar, a result of "academic fencing", was a mark of honor among the social elite.
+The duelling scar, a result of "academic fencing", was a mark of honour among the social elite.

 Wilhelm Walther wearing stahlhelm.